How more than 100 American soccer players abroad fared this weekend

 Primeira Division

-Benfica midfielder Keaton Parks: played 60 minutes in Benfica II’s 1-0 victory over Mafra
+Benfica midfielder Keaton Parks: played 90 minutes (assist) in Benfica II’s 1-1 draw at Academica

+Santa Clara midfielder Eryk Williamson, on loan from Portland Timbers: not in the 18 (just arrived on loan) for 4-2 victory over Boavista

 Segunda Liga

-Varzim forward Stephen Payne: in the 18 but did not play in 3-1 victory over Covilha
+Varzim forward Stephen Payne: in the 18 but did not play in 1-0 defeat to Pacos de Ferreira

 SWITZERLAND